moogacs/docs.buf.build/docs/tour/use-a-workspace.md

 ## 12.4 Use `paymentapis` in `petapis` {#use-paymentapis-in-petapis}

-With the workspace initialized, we can freely import `.proto` files between the `petapis` and `paymentapis` modules.
+With the workspace initialized, you can freely import `.proto` files between the `petapis` and `paymentapis` modules.

-Adapt the `PetStoreService` with the `PurhcasePet` endpoint like so:
+Adapt the `PetStoreService` with the `PurhcasePet` endpoint like this:

 ```protobuf title="petapis/pet/v1/pet.proto" {7,12-18,23}
  syntax = "proto3";